FadelSM/FadelSM/README.md

 **FadelSM:**
 Hi There!, my name is Fadel as Ren Aldridge.
 I was a Newbie Backend Developer from Indonesia..
 Nice to meet y'all...

-I am known as a WhatsApp bot staff, namely the Hazakura bot or previously known as the Volks bot.
-I'm here working as **Lead Developer of HazakuraComp**, My job is to fix problems related to bot handling.
+I am known as a WhatsApp bot staff, namely the Psycho bot or previously known as the Volks bot.
+I'm here working as **Lead Developer of PsychoCrash**, My job is to fix problems related to bot handling.

 Second Account & Company: